 The user of the clause wants to ensure that there is no referral back to the law of the state of the competent court (so-called"renvoi") or a further referral to the law of a third state.
 Put simply, the legal system chosen by the contracting parties should actually apply.

-This objective is to be achieved by the fact that the choice of law represents a reference to a substantive standard and not a comprehensive reference.
-The "reference to substantive law" refers to the substantive law of the respective country, for example the German Civil Code (BGB/HGB) in Germany.
-In contrast, the "comprehensive reference" also includes the private international law of the country in question, for example the Rome I Regulation (more on this in a moment).
+This objective is to be achieved by the fact that the choice of law is a reference to substantive law and not a comprehensive reference.
+By "substantive reference", the substantive law of the respective country is meant (referred to as"internal law" in English), for example the BGB/HGB in Germany.
+On the other hand, "whole law" also includes the private international law of the state in question, for example the Rome I Regulation (more on this in a moment).

 However, such an exclusion - if at all - is merely declaratory and therefore superfluous.

-It would be illogical for the competent court to initially consider the contracting parties' choice of law to be valid, only to then disregard this choice of law and come to a different conclusion via private international law.
+This is because it would be illogical for the competent court to initially consider the contracting parties' choice of law to be valid, only to then disregard this choice of law and come to a different conclusion via private international law.
+Coyle has dealt intensively and critically with choice of law clauses in several specialist papers (see further literature) and comes to the conclusion that the exclusion is unnecessary and contradictory.

 In addition, the exclusion of private international law is meaningless if the choice of law and the place of jurisdiction are the same.